Mr-Zanzibar/ip-pinger/README.md

 - run main.py

-- if you want to do this on your computer you must have python installed
+- if you want to do this on your computer you must have python installed.